antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 I would focus on thinking through how you would set up a new test and making sure that you have the right failing test.
 TDD is a skill that you will continually need to practice, learn, and improve.
-I hope this long form post will serve as a reference for how to start improving the quality of your work as a software professional.
+I've benefited greatly in my professional development by having this tool available in my toolbox.
+I hope this long form post will serve as a reference for how to start your journey on testing.